-Hollywood writers, studios reach tentative deal to end strike
+Hollywood Writers, Studios Reach Tentative Deal To End Strike

-Striking writers whose industrial action has paralyzed Hollywood said Sunday they had reached an "exceptional" deal with studios that could see them go back to work.
+(MENAFN- Jordan Times) LOS ANGELES - Striking writers whose industrial action has paralysed Hollywood said on Sunday they had reached an "exceptional" deal with studios that could see them go back to work.

 The apparent breakthrough will raise hopes that striking actors can also reach terms with studios to end a months-long impasse that has seen film and TV production largely halted, costing the California economy billions of dollars.